mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 ### Limitations of systems of quantities

-As stated before, modeling systems of quantities and [Various quantities of the same kind] significantly improves the safety of the project.
+As stated before, modeling systems of quantities and various quantities of the same kind significantly improves the safety of the project.
 However, it is essential to mention here that such modeling is not ideal and there might be some pitfalls and surprises associated with some corner cases.

 #### Allowing irrational quantity combinations

-Everyone probably agrees that multiplying two lengths is an area, and that area should be implicitly convertible to the result of such a multiplication:
+Everyone probably agrees that multiplying two _lengths_ is an _area_, and that area should be implicitly convertible to the result of such a multiplication:

 ```cpp
 static_assert(implicitly_convertible(isq::length * isq::length, isq::area));
 static_assert(implicitly_convertible(isq::area, isq::length * isq::length));
 ```

-Also, probably no one would be surprised by the fact that the multiplication of width and height is also convertible to area.
+Also, probably no one would be surprised by the fact that the multiplication of _width_ and _height_ is also convertible to _area_.
 Still, the reverse operation is not valid in this case.
-Not every area is an area over width and height, so we need an explicit cast to make such a conversion:
+Not every _area_ is an _area_ over _width_ and _height_, so we need an explicit cast to force such a conversion:

 ```cpp
 static_assert(implicitly_convertible(isq::width * isq::height, isq::area));